 The Highland highlights:

-Ness Islands: Inverness sits in the crook of the Ness River’s pouring of Loch Ness into the sea via the Moray Firth.
-A short walk south of the city center, the Ness Islands sit like stepping stones in the middle of the river, shaded by tall, dark pines.
+-Ness Islands: Inverness sits in the crook of the Ness River’s pouring of Loch Ness into the sea via the Moray Firth.
+A short walk south of the city center, the Ness Islands sit like a giant’s stepping stones in the middle of the river, shaded by tall, dark pines.
 It’s gloomy and moody and chilly and misty.
-I took a calm walk, my steps muffled by the sound of the rushing river, watched the fly fishers off-shore, and spotted one of those little red European squirrels with the tufted ears.
+I took a calm walk, my steps muffled by the sound of the rushing river, watched some fly fishers off-shore, and spotted one of those little red European squirrels with the tufted ears.

-Inverness Museum and Art Gallery, just below the castle, is a somewhat neglected but charming collection of artefacts and geological displays that made me feel ephemeral, and taxidermic creatures that awed and saddened me.
-I always seek out local museums because they are unique opportunities to wander amongst a region’s treasures and the stories it wants to tell about itself.
+-Inverness Museum and Art Gallery, just below the castle, is a somewhat neglected but charming collection of artifacts and geological displays that made me feel ephemeral, and taxidermic creatures that awed and saddened me.
+I always seek out local museums because they are unique opportunities to wander amongst a region’s treasures and the stories it wants to tell about itself, and this one was no exception.

-I’m not ashamed to admit I made several visits to The Malt Room, a tiny, dark little whisky bar down an alley near the river.
-Staff was helpful and happy to chat whisky, the menu was extensive, and get this: they have a selection of whisky flights, including a WHISKY AND CHOCOLATE FLIGHT – cannot recommend enough, 5/5.
+-I’m not ashamed to admit I made several visits to The Malt Room, a tiny, dark little whisky bar down an alley near the river.
+The staff was helpful and happy to chat whisky, the menu was extensive, and get this: they have a selection of whisky flights, including a WHISKY AND CHOCOLATE FLIGHT.
+Cannot recommend enough, 5/5.

-I am of the opinion that whisky is a kind of liquid magic, so of course a Speyside whisky tour was on my to-do list.
+-I am of the opinion that whisky is a kind of liquid magic, so of course a Speyside whisky tour was on my to-do list.
 I booked one with Wow Scotland, and it was just right: no enthusiastic “how-are-we-doing-today-I-can’t-hear-you” participation required, just a handful of tourists guided by a pleasant and knowledgeable local who drove us around in a van so that we could safely sample all the drams.
-I had expected the standard whisky crowd – old white dudes – but actually it was mostly 30-something couples and few solo artists like me, a demographic make-up that shocked the guide, too.
+I had expected the standard whisky crowd – old white dudes – but actually it was mostly 30-something couples and a few solo travelers like me, a demographic make-up that also shocked the guide.

 We rode through the lovely countryside past freshly-shorn sheep, thistle and heather-purpled hillsides and sparkling streams, and stopped at Tomatin (the taste of whisky hanging in the air, a big-time production with a down-to-earth, small-operation vibe, where we were told about the distilling process), Glenlivet (where instead of tasting off an old cask as we did at Tomatin, we sat around a shiny table with individual tasting settings), Glenfarclas (where we heard more about maturation and drank whisky on the go), the Speyside Cooperage (a surprise favorite, where we watched coopers doing the speedy but careful work of repairing and testing casks), and Macallan (deeply impersonal in its quest to highlight its particular legacy and tradition while undergoing a huge expansion, but the grounds were pleasant enough to wander).
-Hairy coos made several appearances – always a big hit with the tourists.
+Hairy coos, always a big hit with the tourists, made several appearances.

 It’s now the darkest, dankest time of year, and it will be snowing in the Cairngorms.
 But do bookmark this list and wait patiently for the sun to come back (or at least for the ice to melt – it is Scotland, after all, and we must manage our expectations).